About

 An epochal artifact designed to communicate forward across time and space

-There are two identical MoonArks, twins in every respect, one headed to the Moon, and one to remain here on Earth.
-In April 2022, after an extensive tour traveling internationally for exhibitions, festivals, and special presentations – aiming to engage people in ways to spark dialog and conversation – the twin MoonArk that will remain here on Earth was accessioned into the permanent collection of the Smithsonian National Air and Space Museum.
+There are two identical MoonArks – twins in every respect.
+The moon-bound MoonArk spent 10 days in space exposed to the harshest temperature extremes and solar radiation reaching lunar distance (242,000 miles) and returning back to Earth in the South Pacific along the Tropic of Capricorn.
+In April 2022, after an extensive tour traveling internationally for exhibitions, festivals, and special presentations – aiming to engage people in ways to spark dialog and conversation – the Earth-bound MoonArk was accessioned into the permanent collection of the Smithsonian National Air and Space Museum where it remains for posterity.

 For up to date project information please see our twitter page: www.twitter.com/CMU_MoonArk